speeduino/wiki.js/configuration/Nitrous_Control.md

 ## Activation Settings
 - **Nitrous Mode:** Whether 1 or 2 stages will be used
 - **Arming Pin:** The Arduino Pin to be used for arming the nitrous control.
-- **Arming pin polarity:** What pin state is considerd to be armed.
+- **Arming pin polarity:** What pin state is considered to be armed.
 Generally this will be LOW for a ground switching input
 - **Minimum CLT:** The minimum coolant temperature that the stages will activate at
 - **Minimum TPS:** The minimum TPS that the stage will activate at
 - **Maximum MAP:** A protection to ensure that the nitrous will not activate above a certain level of boost